-When students are more than 5 minutes late to school, they must have a written excuse from a parent or guardian.
-When a student has 3 tardies in a class, the teacher will ask her or him to go to the office to alert her/his parents.
+When a student arrives late to class they will be marked tardy.
+When a student has three tardies in a class the teacher will ask them to go to the office to alert their parent or guardian.
 The fourth tardy will require another call home and may result in loss of citizenship credit.
-Every tardy above four will result in a lunch detention.